markpalfreeman/cascadiafest2015/CSS/01-AlanMooiman-CSS-is-dead-long-live-CSS.md

 CSS will be around for a while.
 It doesn't need to be ditched altogether.

-"The King isn't dead; he's just carefully planning what's best for his subjects."
+> The King isn't dead; he's just carefully planning what's best for his subjects.